simontaen/Passions/Notes.md

 ## Timeline
 * Try to highlight Deluxe/Special Editions (as the usually have the same Album Art)
 * Dont refresh collection view when dismissing the modal album info, could lead to loosing the position
-* The ReleaseDate View flickers when scrolling.
-This must be an Apple Bug.
-You could try to capture an image or replicate it using "Album Colors" and a 60% opaque background

 ## Artist and Album Info
 * Design the Screens